 🍪 Why You Will Love This Recipe

 - Can be made with a pre-made chai blend.

 A warm batch of chai-spiced cookies that are perfect for fall.

 Can you make these chai cookies using a pre-made chai blend or concentrate?

 Although I haven’t tried this myself, if you would like to, I recommend using 1 1/2 tablespoons of your favorite powdered chai blend instead of the individual spices.

 If you would like to add a glaze or icing, try whipping up a quick mixture of icing/confectioners sugar with milk or water and a touch of vanilla extract for delicious vanilla chai cookies.

-To make these into dirty chai cookies, either add a touch of instant powdered coffee into the cookie dough when the spices are added.
+To make these into dirty chai cookies, add a touch of instant powdered coffee to the cookie dough when the spices are added.

 Or make a glaze/icing using the same method as above for the vanilla glaze but instead add instant coffee.

 All purpose flour – is also known as pain flour in Australia.
 To make these gluten-free chai cookies, use a 1:1 gluten-free flour blend for baking, using the same quantity, which is 1 1/2 cups (225g).